 School nutrition programs play a critical role in helping children build healthy minds and bodies.
 A meal received at school may be a hungry child’s only meal of the day.

 Sadly, the majority of kids who count on these programs during the school year do not have the same access to a free meal during the summer.
 The resulting hunger can have an overwhelming effect on their physical, emotional and social health, and delay their academic performance by up to two months at the start of the school year.

-I Can for Kids and our community partners are working hard to ensure children and youth across the city receive the supports and resources they need.
-Together, we provide preassembled food packs, fresh fruit, peanut butter and an assortment of other nutritious items to hungry kids in high-risk, low-income areas in Calgary, helping them get the nutrition they need to learn, play and grow over the summer months, preparing them for a healthier start to the school year.
+With the generous support of our agency partners, funders and volunteers, I Can for Kids provides child-friendly, non-perishable food packs, fresh produce, peanut butter and an assortment of other nutritious items to hungry kids in high-risk, low-income areas in Calgary, helping them get the nutrition they need to learn, play and grow over the summer months, preparing them for a healthier start to the school year.

 We are proud to have an impact on the lives of thousands of children and families in our community.
 In recognition of our work, our co-founder Sutton Garner was honored as Calgary’s Youth Philanthropist of the Year for 2017, and named one of our city’s Most Compelling Calgarians of 2018 by the Calgary Herald.